 Sharing your HoloBuilder projects can improve your communication and collaboration efforts.
 Allow stakeholders to participate in virtual tours on any web browser, improve visibility and transparency, and enjoy a host of other benefits.

-With our share permission settings, we allow you to control what others see when you share your project with them.
+With our share settings, we allow you to control what others see when you share your project with them.
 This is useful when you have markups or objects relevant to your internal team, but do not want your client to see them.

 - Open the project in the Web Editor.